-6. Receive the Discount
+7. Receive the Discount

-Under FCC rules, USAC will pay universal service support to service providers, and not directly to applicants.
 There are two methods to invoice USAC for the discount.
 First, a service provider can bill the applicant at the discounted rate and then submit an invoice to USAC for the remaining costs by filing a Form 474.
 Alternatively, an applicant can pay the service provider in full and file a Form 472 (Billed Entity Applicant Reimbursement Form).
-The service provider must approve the form before it is submitted.
-USAC will then provide a reimbursement payment to the service provider, who will pass the payment on to the applicant.
+Both methods require a series of steps before invoicing can occur.
+Before submitting an invoice to USAC, applicants and service providers must have received a FCDL from USAC with a positive commitment for the services being invoiced.
+Applicants must certify Form 486 and receive a Notification Letter.
+Service providers must have filed Form 473.
+Applicants filing a Form 472 must also file a Form 498 (Billed Entity Identification Number), identifying a bank account to which reimbursement may be paid.